alukosdev/ccsp/reference/glossary.md

 ## L

+==- Limits
+A limit creates a *maximum* ceiling for a resource allocation.
+==-

 ## M

+==- Managed Service Provider (MSP)
+The difference between using a CSP and an MSP is that when using an MSP, the cloud customer has full control over governance.

+Distinguishing characteristics of MSPs include:

+- Network Operations Center (NOC)
+- Help Desk
+- Remote Monitoring
+- Proactive Maintenance
+- Predictive Billing
 ==- Maximum Allowable Downtime (MAD)
 A measure of how long it would take for an interruption in service to kill an organization.
 For example, if a company would fail because it had to halt operations for a week, then it's MAD is one week.